Tin Machine (album): Background

 By the end of 1987, David Bowie was at an artistic low point.
 Although he had garnered massive commercial success throughout the 1980s starting with Let's Dance (1983), he later said that the success of the album caused him to hit a creative low point in his career which lasted the next few years.
 After his follow-up albums Tonight (1984) and Never Let Me Down (1987) were critically dismissed, Bowie began to re-evaluate where he was at in his career; he would later dismiss this period as his "Phil Collins years".
-The Glass Spider Tour had begun to tear away at him, as he found it hard to maintain the stadium rockstar lifestyle.
-While he considered retiring from music, Bowie decided the best course of action, as he had done a decade earlier, was to completely rejuvenate himself.
+The Glass Spider Tour had torn away at him, as he found it hard to maintain the stadium rockstar lifestyle.
+While he considered retiring from music, Bowie decided to completely rejuvenate himself.

 One of the first things he did was part ways with his longtime collaborator Carlos Alomar, who had acted as Bowie's bandleader.
-Biographer David Buckley calls his departure the end of Bowie's tenure as a "pop star".
-Towards the end of 1987, Bowie conducted some sessions in Los Angeles, California with members of Bryan Adams' backing band and producer Bruce Fairbairn.
+The biographer David Buckley calls his departure the end of Bowie's tenure as a "pop star".
+Towards the end of 1987, Bowie conducted some sessions in Los Angeles, California, with members of Bryan Adams' backing band and producer Bruce Fairbairn.
 The only tracks that came out of the sessions were a demo of "Pretty Pink Rose", an early version of "Lucy Can't Dance" and a cover of Bob Dylan's 1965 hit "Like a Rolling Stone", the last of which was given to Bowie's former Spiders from Mars guitarist Mick Ronson, whose version appeared on his posthumous album Heaven and Hull (1994).
-According to biographer Nicholas Pegg, Bowie's style during the sessions was close to what he would explore for his next big project.
+According to the biographer Nicholas Pegg, Bowie's style during the sessions was close to what he would explore for his next big project.